 Credit works differently in the U.S. than in many parts of the world, and a basic understanding of the system can help you start building your credit score.

 In short, here’s how it works:

-- Credit scoring companies, namely FICO® and VantageScore®, create computer models that analyze a credit report and create a credit score.
+Credit scoring companies, namely FICO® and VantageScore®, create computer models that analyze a credit report and create a credit score.
 Creditors use these scores to quickly understand how risky lending money to the person could be.
 Many credit scores range from 300 to 850, and a higher credit score indicates to lenders that a person is less likely to miss a payment.
-On-time payments, having a mix of different types of accounts, low credit card balances and a long credit history can help your scores, but missing payments and high credit card balances can hurt your scores.
+On-time payments, a long credit history of different types of accounts, low credit card balances and a having a mix of credit cards can help build your credit, but missing payments and high credit card balances can hurt your scores.

 A credit card can help you build credit because most major credit bureaus report your account and activity to all three credit bureaus.
 (Some smaller card issuers only send information to one or two bureaus, or may choose not to report your account at all.)

 You also don’t need to use your credit card all the time to build good credit.
 For example, you could use your card for one small monthly purchase (such as a subscription) and then set up automatic monthly payments to pay off the balance.
 Your on-time payment history will show responsible use of your credit card, and your creditworthiness may over time improve as a result.

 For people who move to the U.S. from countries that don’t have a similarly vast credit system, the importance of credit in the U.S. may come as a surprise.
 Even if you never take out a loan or open a credit card, having good credit can make life easier and save you money.